utkarsh027/Sentiment_Analysis/README.md

 This project involves sentiment analysis on Amazon Fine Food Reviews.
-We compare two approaches: using NLTK (Natural Language Toolkit) and a pre-trained Hugging Face model specifically tailored for Amazon reviews.
+I compared two approaches: using NLTK (Natural Language Toolkit) and a pre-trained Hugging Face model specifically tailored for Amazon reviews.

 Dataset
 The analysis utilizes the Amazon Fine Food Reviews dataset available on Kaggle.
 You can access the dataset